m-haisham/novelsave_sources/README.md

 ## Disclaimer

-We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the any of the [sources](#sources) mentioned above.
+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with any of the [sources](#sources) mentioned above.

 ## License